 Helping others with mental health problems

-About 1 in 4 people experience mental health problems each year, so most of us will know someone who has struggled with their mental health.
+Many of us experience mental health problems at some time, so it’s likely we will know someone who will struggle with their mental health.

-It can take time for someone's mental health to improve, and some of us may need professional help, but there are ways to help and support someone get back to positive mental health.
+It might take time for someone's mental health to improve, and some of us may need professional help, but there are ways to help and support someone to get back to positive mental health.
+We also have advice if you're looking after a child or a young person's mental health.

 If you're worried about a work colleague or employee, or want to learn more about mental health support in the workplace, Mental Health at Work has relevant information and resources.

-Letting someone know you're worried is a good way to open up a conversation – it shows you care about the person, have time for them and that they do not have to avoid things with you.
+This might be a good way to open up a conversation.
+It also shows you care about that person and have time for them – and that they do not have to avoid you.

 Do what you usually do – behaving differently can make someone feel more isolated.
 Do not be afraid to offer kind words and a space to talk, whether by phone, messaging or in person.